 Data is stored in the United States using Microsoft's Azure cloud services.
 Plaid also maintains financial data.
 You can request deletion of your data from Plaid by emailing email@example.com or clicking the support button on My Plaid.

-How can I delete my data?
+How can I delete my data and what happens if I do?

 To delete your account: